laminlabs/lamin-blog/docs/sparse-measurements.md

 ## About the author

-Jesse was a math professor and worked as a software engineer with a focus on data platforms at Google, Verily, Sanofi, Cellarity, and other companies.
+Jesse has worked as a software engineer & engineering manager with a focus on data platforms at Google, Verily, Sanofi, Cellarity, and other companies.
 Today he runs a consulting company called Merelogic.

 ## Disclosure